 How much do you really know about the symptoms of menopause?
 Hot flushes and night sweats are among the more commonly recognised side effects of this midlife hormonal shift, yet there are plenty of other far less familiar related symptoms.
-Some more life-effecting than others, but because so many women still don’t feel able to open up, many of us don’t even realise the physical and emotional symptoms we’re experiencing are hormone-related.
+Some more life-affecting than others, but because so many women still don’t feel able to open up, many of us don’t even realise the physical and emotional symptoms we’re experiencing are hormone-related.

 Hot flushes and night sweats.
-75% of menopausal women experience hot flushes and night sweats can affect women for an average of five years during menopause.
+75% of menopausal women experience hot flushes and night sweats which can affect women for an average of five years during menopause.

 Irregular periods and shortened intervals between periods often happen in early menopause.

 Increased libido can occur prior to starting menopause, when your body can have a dramatic surge in oestrogen.
 You might find yourself wanting more sex than you did before.

 Vaginal dryness affects half of post-menopausal women aged between 51 and 60 according to a survey by Menopause Matters.